Jibbarth/SyliusGeminiLocalTranslatePlugin/README.md

 No data leaves the browser.
 All inference runs on-device.

+> [!CAUTION]
+> ⚠️ AI translation can contain errors.
+Do not rely blindly on the output; always review and verify the generated translations for accuracy and appropriate tone before saving.

 ## Diagnostics

 Visit `/admin/gemini-local-translate-plugin/diagnostic` in your admin to verify that the Chrome Prompt API is available.